-Mattias Wendel is full professor for Public Law, International Law, EU Law and Comparative Law at the Faculty of Law of the University of Bielefeld.
-He is author of several books, articles and contributions in the field of EU law, public law, comparative law and public international law and a member of the editorial board of the European Constitutional Law Review and the Cahiers de droit européen.
+Mattias Wendel is professor of Public Law, International Law, EU Law and Comparative Law at the Faculty of Law of the University of Bielefeld.
+He is author of several books, articles and contributions in the field of EU law, public law and comparative law and a member of the editorial board of the European Constitutional Law Review and the Cahiers de droit européen.

-Full professorship for Public Law, International Law, EU Law and Comparative Law, University of Bielefeld.
+Full professor of Public Law, International Law, EU Law and Comparative Law, University of Bielefeld.

 2017 – 2018